Key Specs of Mahindra Marazzo

 Marazzo Latest Update

-Latest Update: The Mahindra Marazzo has scored a 4-star safety rating in the latest Global NCAP crash test, making it the first made-in-India MPV to do so.
+Latest Update: The top-spec M8 variant of the Marazzo is now available with eight seats.
+The Mahindra Marazzo has scored a 4-star safety rating in the latest Global NCAP crash test, making it the first made-in-India MPV to do so.
 Read more here.

-Mahindra Marazzo Price and Variants: Prices for the Mahindra Marazzo start from Rs 9.99 lakh and go up to Rs 13.90 lakh (introductory prices, ex-showroom Delhi).
+Mahindra Marazzo Price and Variants: Prices for the Mahindra Marazzo start from Rs 9.99 lakh and go up to Rs 14.37 lakh (ex-showroom Delhi).
 The Mahindra Marazzo is available in four variants: M2 (base), M4, M6 and M8 (top-spec).

 Mahindra Marazzo Engine and Mileage: The Mahindra Marazzo is only available with a diesel engine as of now.
 The new 1.5-litre, 4-cylinder diesel engine, which debuted with the Marazzo, produces 123PS and 300Nm mated to a 6-speed manual gearbox.
 Mahindra has planned to introduce an automatic transmission option with the Marazzo in 2020.
 Moreover, a petrol engine will also be introduced at the same time.
 The Marazzo has a ground clearance of 167mm (laden) and offers an ARAI-certified mileage of 17.3kmpl.